xiaogouxo/PyIDM/readme.md

 <br><br>

 # Versions change log:
+3.2.0:
+- Automatically install required python packages to run the application.
+- better log text newer entries are now at the bottom.

 3.1.0:
 - added functionality to download youtube DASH videos with audio merged using ffmpg.
 - bug fixes.